 Studies show that Stinging Nettle tea can reduce the symptoms of pre-menstruation, menstruation, and menopause (including osteoarthritis); strengthen the fetus of pregnant women; prevent anemia and fatigue; balance hormones; help reduce the possibility of hemorrhaging after childbirth, and increase milk production in those who breastfeed.
 Nettle seems to aid in fibroid removal as well.

 Stinging Nettle offers help with arthritis, especially osteoarthritis, neurological issues, autoimmune diseases, thyroid, bladder, urinary tract, and skin infections, viral and bacterial infections, hemorrhoids, enlarged prostate (also cancer) and spleen, internal bleeding, nose bleeds, poor blood circulation, herpes, hair loss, allergies, sciatica, and bug bites and stings.
 It also strengthens the immune system; detoxifies the body; and stimulates the appetite.

 Though Stinging Nettle offers great relief to pregnant and breastfeeding women, it is also recommended it not be used.
 Caution should also be exercised if you suffer from diabetes, blood pressure issues, and kidney ailments.
 Stinging Nettle may cause allergic reactions.

-Stinging Nettle’s dried and fresh leaves, root, and seeds are used in making the tea as well as extracts, ointments, powders, compresses, and hair care.
-Flavor is refreshing but slightly bitter and grassy.
+Stinging Nettle’s dried and fresh leaves, roots, and seeds are used in making the tea as well as extracts, ointments, powders, compresses, and hair care.
+The flavor is refreshing but slightly bitter and grassy.